nabto/nabto-cli/README.md

 It is assumed that the fingerprint of an available certificate (see first example) is added to the ACL of the target device.
 See section 8 in [TEN036 "Security in Nabto Solutions"](https://www.nabto.com/downloads/docs/TEN036%20Security%20in%20Nabto%20Solutions.pdf) for further details.

+It is also assumed that a uNabto device is available.
+For the examples, `xj00cmgr.nw7xqz.appmyproduct.com` is used which should be replaced by your device ID.
+To get a device ID go to https://www.appmyproduct.com.

 Further more, it is assumed for the tunnel examples that the device endpoint has been configured to allow access to the specified remote hosts and TCP ports.
 See section 4.4.1 in [TEN030 "Nabto Tunnels"](https://www.nabto.com/downloads/docs/TEN030%20Nabto%20Tunnels.pdf) for further details.